umarvortex/Imageslider/README.md

 ## Author

-Created for Mehran University students.
+Created by Umar Vortex for Mehran University students.